rsokl/Learning_Python/Python/Module6_Testing/Pytest.md

 Rewrite `test_merge_max_mappings` as a parameterized test with the parameters: `dict_a`, `dict_b`, and `expected_merged`.

-Before rerunning `test_basic_functions.py` predict how many distinct test cases will be reported by pytest.
+Before rerunning the tests in `test_basic_functions.py` predict how many distinct test cases will be reported by pytest.

 </div>